 Whisk the glaze to thick and pourable.
 Allow the cake to cool to slightly warm room temperature before glazing.

-Drizzle the cake with glaze and sprinkle generously in alternating colors of purple, gold, and green.
+Drizzle this king cake recipe with glaze and sprinkle generously in alternating colors of purple, gold, and green.

 This one feels good, friends!